-One thing that can be done to avoid this particular scenario is to never lay flat on your back legs open waiting for your opponent to enter your guard.
-It’s leaving a giant bullseye on your privates that a beginner for some reason is very adept at hitting.
 A seated butterfly position is a much better alternative that will allow you to perform the same functionality while keeping yourself protected.
-You can quickly transition to an on your side style half guard to ensure safety and advantageous position.
+You can quickly transition to an on-your-side style half-guard to ensure safety and an advantageous position.

 If you’re adamant about staying on your back with an open guard, don’t do so passively.
 Frame and redirect the knee as it’s coming in.

 This is probably one of the most common submissions where you’re likely to get your balls trapped if you haven’t quite mastered the technique just yet.
 Have no fear!
 Captain Save Your Balls is here!
 You don’t need to risk your reproductive organs to get a sub; you just need a technique adjustment.